AdapaDivya/irts-railway-booking-system/README.md

 ## 📌 Conclusion

-This project demonstrates a **real-world application of Java programming concepts** with enhanced UI and user interaction.
+This project demonstrates a **real-world application of Java programming concepts** with enhanced user interaction.

-It is suitable for:
-* Academic submission
-* Java project portfolio
-* Understanding software design principles

 ---

 ## 👩‍💻 Author

-**Adapa Divya Sri**
+**Adapa Divya sri**

 ---

-## ✅ Final Note

-✔ Clean
-✔ Complete
-✔ Professional
-✔ Ready for GitHub